|Binomial name:||Cercis canadensis|

-The Redbud tree has a short trunk, with spreading branches and is comparatively a small tree.
+The Redbud tree has a short trunk, with spreading branches, and is comparatively a small tree.
 This tree is seen in several gardens and in street views.
 It is also used for decorative purposes.
-These Redbud trees are among the foremost blossoming trees that brings beauty to gardens.
+These Redbud trees are among the foremost blossoming trees that bring beauty to gardens.

 This Redbud tree is highly valued when compared to its tiny size.
 This pretty heralder of spring was earlier called “a breath of fresh air after a long winter”.

 The magenta flowers of this Redbud tree are abundantly dazzling.
 When winter draws to an end, several people wait eagerly for the arrival of this Redbud tree..
 The growth of the Redbud is reasonable; it grows to a height of 7 to 10 ft, within a span of 6 years.
 After a period of 20 years their life span seems to reduce.